vks5639/My_Portfolio/README.md

 **Skills:** Python, Pandas, NumPy, Matplotlib, Tableau, Data Analysis, Data Visualization <br>
 **Status:** Completed in 2024

-### Window Functions: SQL Analytics for Northwind Traders
+### Window Functions SQL Analytics for Northwind Traders
 **Description:** Suppose, I am a Data Analyst at Northwind Traders, an international gourmet food distributor.
 Management is looking to me for insights to make strategic decisions in several aspects of the business.
 The projects focus on:

 Evaluating employee performance to boost productivity,